Submit request or call to make an appointment.

 Hypotonia in a baby is the opposite of hypertonia, or too much muscle tone, that causes stiffness and difficulty moving.

-The board-certified and fellowship-trained neurologists with Norton Children’s Neuroscience Institute, affiliated with the UofL School of Medicine, is the leading provider of neurology care for children from Louisville, Kentucky, and Southern Indiana.
+More families in Louisville and Southern Indiana choose Norton Children’s Neuroscience Institute, affiliated with the UofL School of Medicine, than any other pediatric neuroscience care provider.
 Our board-certified and fellowship-trained neurologists have state-of-the-art tools and training to evaluate your child’s condition.
-They have the skills and experience diagnosing and treating hypotonia to know whether your child needs treatment or the condition will resolve as your child grows.
+Their skills and experience diagnosing and treating hypotonia help determine whether the condition will resolve itself or is a symptom of another condition.

-After a neurological exam to evaluate low muscle tone, our neurology providers may conduct additional tests that could include an evaluation of how your child metabolizes sugars, fats and proteins.
-We also may perform an MRI to examine your child’s brain and/or spinal cord.
+If hypotonia in a baby is a concern for a more serious condition, Norton Children’s Neuroscience Institute child/pediatric neurologists may conduct additional tests.
+These could include an evaluation of how your child metabolizes sugar, fat and protein.
+Specialists also may perform a magnetic resonance imaging (MRI) scan to examine your child’s brain and/or spinal cord.
 Genetic testing also may be helpful.

 In some cases, we may need to measure the electrical activity of nerves and muscles using electromyography (EMG).
 We also may need to remove a small amount of muscle tissue for testing.

-Capturing a precise diagnosis helps our neurologists map out a plan that could include working with our team’s physical therapists and occupational therapists to help build muscle tone and strength.
-If necessary, we also provide speech therapy.
+Determining a precise diagnosis helps our neurologists map out a plan that could include working with our team’s physical therapists and occupational therapists to help improve muscle tone.
+If necessary, speech therapists also are available.

-In some children, low muscle tone can lead to musculoskeletal issues.
-They may require visits with Norton Children’s Orthopedics of Louisville — the only pediatric orthopedic practice in the area — for care of scoliosis, hip dysplasia or hip dislocation, or for walking aids.
-Throughout your child’s treatment, our physical medicine and rehabilitation team helps ensure your child has everything they need to thrive.
+In some babies, hypotonia can lead to musculoskeletal issues.
+They may require visits with Norton Children’s Orthopedics of Louisville, affiliated with the UofL School of Medicine.
+Throughout your child’s treatment, physical medicine and rehabilitation specialists help ensure your child has everything they need to thrive.